Welcome to IGHR

 All other IGHR registration or information will be obtained from you later.

-Payment can be made by credit card through PayPal (a PayPal account is not required) or be paid by mailing your registration fee.
+Payment can be made by credit card through PayPal (a PayPal account is not required).

 Early Bird tuition for IGHR 2017 is $585 until 1 April 2017.
 Full price tuition is $625.
 Payment can be made by credit card through PayPal (a PayPal account is not required) or by mailing a check payable to Georgia Genealogical Society to the following address: